epfl-ml4ed/meta-transfer-learning/README.md

 ```

 ## License
-This code is free software: you can redistribute it and/or modify it under the terms of the GNU Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This code is free software: you can redistribute it and/or modify it under the terms of the [MIT License](LICENSE).

 This software is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
-See the GNU General Public License for details.
+See the [MIT License](LICENSE) for details.

-You should have received a copy of the GNU General Public License along with this source code.
-If not, go the following link: http://www.gnu.org/licenses/.